 Samsung AU9000 review: Picture quality

-Play to the Samsung’s strengths with some 4K HDR10+ content and the AU9000 doesn’t take long to impress you.
+Play to the Samsung’s strengths with some 4K HDR10+ content and the AU9000 didn't take long to impress me.
 It has some real and unarguable strengths when it comes to picture-making.

-Contrasts, for instance, are way more impressive than the AU9000’s peak brightness figure of 350 nits (maximum) might imply.
+Contrasts, for instance, looked way more impressive than the AU9000’s peak brightness figure of 350 nits (maximum) might imply.
 Backlighting is controlled really well, so black tones have decent depth and worthwhile detail within them, while whites stay clean and similarly informative.
+I noticed this while watching blockbusters in particular, especially in the strips across the top and bottom of the screen.
 And because the Samsung resists blooming and haloing as well as any mass-market edge-lit LED TV around, contrasts are pretty convincing, even if they’re not as dynamic as more expensive screens can manage.

-The remainder of the colour palette the Samsung can call on impresses both with its extensiveness and its naturalness.
-Skin-tones are always a stern test of a TV’s abilities, and the AU9000 handles the complexities and subtleties of complexions well, and it also does good work describing textures of skin, too.
+The remainder of the colour palette the Samsung can call on impressed me both with its extensiveness and its naturalness.
+Skin-tones are always a stern test of a TV’s abilities, and the AU9000 handled the complexities and subtleties of complexions well in my tests across a range of content, and it also does good work describing textures of skin, too.

-Colours can be bold and vivid when required (more-or-less any sports team’s kit falls into this category), or muted and nuanced if necessary (more-or-less any sports team’s manager’s clothing, for example).
-Gradations are impressive too – so if, by chance, you’re watching some sporting activity, the numerous almost-identical shades of green of a pitch are described and differentiated well.
+Colours can be bold and vivid when required (I found more-or-less any sports team’s kit falls into this category), or muted and nuanced if necessary (more-or-less any sports team’s manager’s clothing, for example).
+Gradations made me sit up and pay attention too – so when I was watching football, the numerous almost-identical shades of green from a pitch are described and differentiated well.

-Edge definition is also handled with confidence, so edges are drawn confidently and with real positivity.
+After watching all sorts of content, I noticed that edge definition is also handled well, so edges are drawn confidently and with real positivity.
 Only when combined with properly testing on-screen motion are edges anything less than smooth, and only when on-screen motion gets properly complex does the Samsung do anything except grip movement with real determination.
 Only in extremis does the AU9000’s Crystal Processor 4K give the slightest hint of how hard it’s working.